ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-06-23-flexible-data-model-design.md

 Disadvantages:

-- It isn’t kind of “traditional approach”
+- It isn't kind of “traditional approach”
 - Likely it is not a startup solution.
-However, it is easier to introduce while you do not have a lot of traditional model classes (patterns) and don’t use them intensively.
+However, it is easier to introduce while you do not have a lot of traditional model classes (patterns) and don't use them intensively.
-- Likely you won’t use any data access or entity framework as you can be accustomed to.
+- Likely you won't use any data access or entity framework as you can be accustomed to.

 ## Conclusion

-Generally it doesn’t matter what kind of the application (Java applications or others) you are working on.
+Generally it doesn't matter what kind of the application (Java applications or others) you are working on.
 But if you are looking for a fresh approach to make the data access code more flexible and predictable, perhaps, the above approach of using flexible data model design will solve this task for you.

 Would you like to get more information about flexible data model design?
 Fill the contact form.